 The 10-month program seeks to bolster efforts to achieve performance improvements through participant-centered learning, peer coaching, and project work.
 Fellows develop a network of incredibly diverse public school system and cabinet-level leaders – including superintendents, chief executive officers, and commissioners of education – who share a commitment to the joint pursuit of excellence and equity.
 To accelerate the impact of these visionary leaders, the program curriculum focuses on leadership development at multiple levels: self, team, organization, and society.

 The tuition-free Fellowship is the successor program to The Broad Academy and will launch in the summer of 2021 with an inaugural cohort of 20 Broad Fellows.
+Learn more about this group of senior public education leaders here.

 The Fellowship for Public Education Leadership is a tuition-free, non-degree program.
 Fellows will convene for in-person sessions 4 times over the course of a 10-month program from June through March.
 Each in-person session will run from Monday morning through midday Friday and will primarily take place in New Haven, CT at the Yale School of Management campus.